jessecusack/cookiecutter-research-project/{{cookiecutter.project_name.replace(' ', '_').replace('-', '_')}}/README.md

 These also install/remove the jupyter kernel for the environment.

+> If these don't execute, you might need to change the file permissions with `chmod u+x *.sh`.

 ## Project Structure
 {% set dir_name = cookiecutter.project_name.replace(' ', '_').replace('-', '_') -%}